Experience the Best of Shanghai in Just Two Days

 The exterior of the Jade Buddha temple

-The architecture and the Buddha statues inside blew my mind, and I am going to devote a single post just for this place in the next couple of weeks.
+The architecture and the Buddha statues inside blew my mind, and I will devote a single post just for this place in the next couple of weeks.

 For now, take my word for it, and just go.
 You”ll be mind-blown.